uganda profile

 • Malaria continues to be the leading cause of death followed by Pneumonia

-• Haemorrhage still remains the leading cause of maternal illness and mortality in the country accounting for 42 percent of the deaths in 2020/21
+• Haemorrhage still remains the leading cause of maternal illness and mortality in the country accounting for 39 percent of the deaths in 2021/22.
+The figure has been increasing over time from 34 percent in 2018/19 to 39 percent in 2021 /22

 • Breast and Prostate cancer were the leading type of cancer recorded in patients in the FY 2020/21